DioPires/train_ticket_machine/README.md

 # Train ticket machine

 Challenge where one is asked to develop a search algorithm to be used in a train ticket machine to help users entering the name of stations.
+For every character users type, the API computes the possible words from the characters already typed and the next possible characters the user can type.

 ## Implementation